vivek-vilvaraj/libcxlmi_old/README.md

 - Commands initiated on MCTP-based CCIs are not tracked across any component state change, such as Conventional Resets.

+- G-FAM devices (GFD) and multiple hosts are beyond the scope of this library, and therefore, unsupported.

 - CXL r3.1 + DMTF binding specs are not clear on what Message type is used for the generic command set - these can be issued to either a switch or a type 3 device.